 The judges' decisions are final.

-11:59pm EST Sunday 3rd February 2019 – Essay titles released
+11:59pm EST 1st October 2020 – Essay titles released

-11:59pm EST Tuesday 30th April 2019 – Essay deadline
+11:59pm EST 1st December 2020 – Essay deadline

-Late May – Highly Commended and Finalists notified
+February – Highly Commended and Finalists notified

-Late May – Winners notified, results published on the website
+March – Winners notified, results published on the website

-2019 Essay Questions
+2020 Essay Questions

 Terms and Conditions

-The word limit of 1500 must be strictly adhered to, any words past the limit will be truncated.
+The word limit of 1500 must be strictly adhered to.
+Any words past the limit will be truncated.
 This limit excludes references, footnotes, titles, headers and footers.

-Essays must be written only by the entrant who declared they wrote it, and any outside assistance must be declared in the submission form
+Essays must be written only by the entrant who declared they wrote it, and any outside assistance must be declared in the submission form.

-Only your first submission will be accepted, any further submissions will not be read
+Only your first submission will be accepted.
+Any further submissions will not be read.

-The only accepted document formatting is PDF, any other format will not be accepted, nor will refunds be given to those who do follow this rule
+The only accepted document formatting is PDF.
+Any other format will not be accepted, nor will refunds be given to those who do follow this rule.

-No refunds are granted
+No refunds are granted.

-Grades 9-12 are permitted
+Grades 9-12 are permitted.

-The essay must not be entered in any other competition nor be published elsewhere
+The essay must not be entered in any other competition nor be published elsewhere.

-No individual feedback of essays will be granted
+No individual feedback of essays will be granted.

-The decisions made by the HUEA, HCER and by the final round of adjudication are final
+The decisions made by the HUEA, HCER and by the final round of adjudication are final.

 All winners agree to their names being published on the HUEA website.